-Particle size, polydispersity (PDI), and potential alterations were determined through the applied dynamic light scattering by a Zeta-sizer nano-zs90 instrument (Malvern Instruments, Worcestershire, UK).
+Particle size, polydispersity (PDI), and alterations were determined potential applied dynamic through the light scattering by a Zeta-sizer nano-zs90 instrument (Malvern Instruments, Worcestershire, UK).
 All the measurements were recorded at 25°C and the fixed angle of 173°, while the count rate of 100-200 kilocounts per second (KCPS) was maintained by diluting the samples with deionized water at pH 7.
 We performed three replicate measurements per sample.